 The club has also played a big role in helping to progress the careers of a number players recently, most notably Clayton Donaldson and Martyn Woolford.

-The club currently resides at Bootham Crescent , which for the past few years has been named Kit Kat Crescent after the club offered Nestle naming rights to the ground.
-However the club is now progressing with plans to move to a new stadium by 2015.
+The club currently resides at Bootham Crescent, which in the past has been named Kit Kat Crescent after the club offered Nestle naming rights to the ground.

 Once upon a time, somewhere in the United Kingdom, Football was invented by two pioneers who believed in the power of the beautiful game and who dedicated their soul to the invention of it: Nathaniel Creswick and William Prest.
 These two men wrote the rules and laws for a new game and founded The World's First Football Club, Sheffield FC on the 24th of October in 1857.